 My name is Sarah and I am an experienced Humanistic counsellor practising in Brighton and Hove.
 I understand how difficult it can be to ask for help when you are struggling.
 The essence of Humanistic counselling is the belief that everyone has the capacity to heal and move forward given awareness and the right conditions.
 For me, therapy has been incredibly important, healing and rewarding.
 As a counsellor I hope to offer you what I have experienced myself.
 Humanistic therapies treat everyone as individuals focusing on their unique experience, self-development and growth.

-In addition to my private practice, I also volunteer with Cruse Bereavement Care (specialising in bereavement counselling) and Brighton Women’s Centre (providing gender specific trauma informed therapy).
-For two years, I also volunteered as a counsellor with Pavilions Drug and Alcohol Services in their Families and Carers Team.
+In addition to my private practice, I also volunteer with Cruse Bereavement Care (specialising in bereavement counselling).
+In addition I have volunteered as a counsellor with Brighton Women’s Centre (providing gender specific trauma informed therapy) and Pavilions Drug and Alcohol Services in their Families and Carers Team.

 My experience and how I work